britive/terraform-provider-britive/docs/resources/resource_constraints.md

 The following arguments are supported:

-* `profile_id` - (Required, Forces new resource) The identifier of the profile.
+* `profile_id` - (Required, ForceNew) The identifier of the profile.

-* `permission_name` - (Required, Forces new resource) Name of the permission associated with the profile.
+* `permission_name` - (Required, ForceNew) Name of the permission associated with the profile.

-* `permission_type` - (Optional, Forces new resource) The type of permission.
-Defaults to "role".
-The value is case-sensitive and must be updated by getting the same from the API response for an import. (https://docs.britive.com/docs/manage-profile-permissions)
+* `permission_type` - (Optional, ForceNew) The type of permission.
+The value is case-sensitive and must be updated by getting the same from the API response for an import (https://docs.britive.com/docs/manage-profile-permissions).
+Default: `"role"`.

-* `constraint_type` - (Required, Forces new resource) The constraint type for a given profile permission.
-The value is case-sensitive and must be updated by getting the same from the britive_supported_constraints data source for an import.
+* `constraint_type` - (Required, ForceNew) The constraint type for a given profile permission.
+The value is case-sensitive and must be updated by getting the same from the britive_supported_constraints data source.

-* `name` - (Optional, Forces new resource) Name of the constraint.
+* `name` - (Optional, ForceNew) Name of the constraint.
 If `name` is set, then `title`, `expression`, and `description` cannot be set, and vice versa.

-* `title` - (Optional, Forces new resource) Title of the condition constraint.
+* `title` - (Optional, ForceNew) Title of the condition constraint.
 Used only with the `condition` constraint type.

-* `expression` - (Optional, Forces new resource) Expression of the condition constraint.
+* `expression` - (Optional, ForceNew) Expression of the condition constraint.
 Used only with the `condition` constraint type.

-* `description` - (Optional, Forces new resource) Description of the condition constraint.
+* `description` - (Optional, ForceNew) Description of the condition constraint.
 Used only with the `condition` constraint type.

 ## Attribute Reference